EMERGENCY SKILLET COOKIE

 Anxiety… do you know about anxiety?

 The type that feels like there’s an expanding hot water balloon pressing against my soft parts.
+Most people would look for help finding weed seeds to grow something to help it, but I push on regardless, dealing with that pressure that never seems to stop building.
 The type that pumps up the pressure on every cubic-inch of air in the space that I gaspingly occupy.
 A clinching cast-iron ranch over my lungs that tightens, and then tightens… efforts to breathe muzzled by the air-pressure that squeezes, and just squeezes… neglecting the urgency of a piping hot water balloon in my chest that is screeeeeeching desperately to expand, and EXPAND…

 All of which, is playing out silently and discreetly behind an expression-less front of a woman, typing calmly in front of her computer.